 - 1. Check that the throttle assembly is positioned properly and the securing bolts are tight. - 2.
 Check for smooth operation of the throttle lever from fully open to fully closed in all steering positions.
 If there is a problem, see your dealer. - 3.
-Inspect the condition of the throttle cable from the throttle lever down to the carburetor.
+Inspect the condition of the throttle cables from the throttle lever down to the throttle body.
 If the cable is kinked or chafed, have it replaced. - 4.
-Check the throttle cable for tension or stress in all steering positions. - 5.
-Lubricate the cable with a commercially available cable lubricant to prevent premature wear and corrosion.
+Check the cables for tension or stress in all steering positions. - 5.
+Lubricate the cables with a commercially available cable lubricant to prevent premature wear and corrosion.